-The partnership between Standard Lithium and LANXESS allows the Company to demonstrate the commercial viability of the project and the DLE process.
+The partnership between Standard Lithium and LANXESS allows the Company to demonstrate the commercial viability of the Lanxess Project and the DLE process.
 By connecting to LANXESS' existing permitted operations, the Company is saving both significant time and infrastructure costs.

 On December 1, 2021, the Company closed the direct private placement by Koch Strategic Platforms, a subsidiary of Koch Investments Group, for aggregate gross proceeds of approximately \$127,070 (approximately US\$100,000).
-This investment supports the Company's efforts to:
+This investment has supported and continues to support the Company's efforts to: